Bill Paxton on His 15 Best Roles

 Paxton, we have a problem.
 The actor played astronaut Fred Haise opposite Tom Hanks as Jim Lovell and Kevin Bacon as Jack Swigert in Ron Howard's based-on-real-events space thriller.
 "Ron Howard did such an amazing job with that film," says Paxton.
 "The movie was nominated for Best Picture—it was beaten out by Braveheart—Ron Howard was not even nominated as a director.
 Braveheart's a great movie but, I mean, the accomplishment of Apollo 13, all the stuff he did, all the research and the eye for detail to tell that story, to really bring it to life.
 I still think Ron Howard is a very underrated director."

 Jan de Bont (Speed) directed this action movie about storm chasers, which saw Paxton's character driving through a tempest of ice.
 "In front of us is an 18-wheel flatbed truck with 400-pound blocks of ice being fed into a chipper, and it's shooting onto this red pickup I'm driving," recalls Paxton.
 "I hand over the wheel, and I climb up through the back, and I'm getting hit with all these pieces of ice.
 I look over at the camera car, and Jan pulls off his helmet and he says, 'You do it, I do it!'"

-Cameron once again cast the actor, this time as a modern-day deep-sea treasure hunter.
+Cameron once again cast the actor, this time as a modern-day deep-sea treasure hunter in best picture winner Titanic.
 "I had shot my scenes and I went down to visit Jim in Mexico," he says.
 "There he was on a construction crane, and there were 600 extras scrambling toward the stern.
 I'm just going, 'Oh my God!'
 I knew this was going to be huge."

 A Simple Plan (1998)